petervdn/delta-csv/README.md

 ## Delta CSV

-Quick tool to convert exports from (a very limited amount of) Crypto Exchanges to a file that can imported into Delta (cryptocurrency portfolio tracker).
+Quick tool to convert exports from (a very limited amount of) Crypto Exchanges to a file that can be imported into Delta (a cryptocurrency portfolio tracker).